Essential Oils

 Adding Essential Oils to Store-Bought Skincare Products

-If you have sensitive skin, you probably avoid scented skincare products as much as humanly possible.
-The chemically-laden fragrance is in abundance.
-You can find cosmetics and skincare products at boutiques and department stores chalked full of chemicals and synthetic ingredients.
+If you have sensitive skin, you probably avoid scented skincare products as much as possible.
+But, unfortunately, the chemically-laden fragrance is in abundance.
+Further, you can find cosmetics and skincare products at boutique and department stores chalked with chemicals and synthetic ingredients.

 But aromas and essential oils can too.
 A scent can cause issues and inflame the skin.
 So from redness to tiny bumps, it's usually best to avoid them at all costs.